-All future housing development facilitated by the HEU would occur in existing residential areas, thus, would not divide an established community.
-In some areas, residential uses would be required to be part of a mixed-use project in order to comply with zoning where both commercial and residential land uses are allowed.
-It is not anticipated that future housing development facilitated by the HEU would require substantial road-widenings or other features which could divide the established community.
-Further, the increase in housing availability within the City facilitated by the HEU would be consistent with City goals to accommodate the RHNA and complement the community as a whole by providing additional housing opportunities for a wide range of income levels over the next eight years (2021 - 2029).
-Candidate housing sites have been identified throughout the City, rather than concentrated in a single area, thus would not divide an established community.
-Therefore, a less than significant impact would occur.
+All future housing development facilitated by the project would occur in existing developed areas, and thus, would not divide an established community.
+In some areas, residential uses would be included within a mixed-use in order to comply with zoning where both commercial and residential land uses are allowed.
+It is not anticipated that future housing development in the City would require substantial road-widenings or other features which could divide the established community.
+Further, the increase in housing availability within the City facilitated by the project would be consistent with City, Regional and State goals to accommodate the RHNA and complement the community as a whole by providing additional housing opportunities for a wide range of income levels through the year 2029.
+The housing sites inventory includes sites throughout the City, rather than concentrated in a single area, thus would not divide an established community.
+Therefore, no impacts relative to the physical division of the community would occur.

 b.
-LESS THAN SIGNIFICANT IMPACT.
-The 6th Cycle HEU does not propose any development or entitle any construction projects, including ADU's.
-Future related projects would be subject to the City's development permit review, plan check process.
-The HEU includes 96 candidate housing opportunity sites for future housing development to meet the City's RHNA allocation of 612 DU.
+No Impact.
+The project does not propose any development or entitle any construction projects.
+Future housing projects would be subject to the City's development permit review or ministerial review process and plan check process.
 As previously noted, the project would not result in direct housing construction, but would facilitate future housing development.
-Future housing development facilitated by the HEU, which would occur as market conditions allow and at the discretion of the individual property owners.
-However, the HEU would identify a series of implementing actions to increase the City's housing capacity incrementally over the long term.
-As part of the HEU, additional housing units would be accommodated on the candidate housing opportunity sites that are ultimately selected through revisions to the City's Housing Element.
-Future housing development facilitated by the HEU is anticipated to increase the City's housing stock where capacity exists.
+Future housing development is anticipated to occur as market conditions allow and at the discretion of the individual property owners.
+The project includes planning, policy and regulatory changes that will help to implement the RHNA and increase the City's housing capacity incrementally over the long term.
+Additional housing units would be accommodated per the sites inventory (Appendix C of the HEU) and future housing development is anticipated to increase the City's housing stock where capacity exists.

-Future housing development facilitated by the HEU would be subject to environmental review under CEQA, the City's development review process, and required to comply with applicable federal, state, and local laws and local policies and regulations, as applicable to new housing development.
-The HEU is subject to comply with applicable State Housing law.
-As such, the HEU would be consistent with applicable land use and planning policies in the state, regional, and local context as necessary to meet that legislation.
-This includes consistency with the General Plan.
+Future housing development facilitated by the HEU would be subject to environmental review under CEQA, where not specifically exempted, as well as the City's development review process or ministerial review process, and required to comply with applicable federal, state, and local laws and local policies and regulations, that are applicable to new housing development.
+The purpose of the project is to ensure that future housing development in the City is developed consistent with the City's land use plan, DVSP and zoning code to comply with HCD requirements and State housing laws.
 Future housing development facilitated by the HEU would therefore be consistent with all applicable land use and planning policies and regulations intended to minimize environmental effects.

 Any conflict with identified plans could be considered a potentially significant impact.
-Plans include SCAQMD air quality plans and the SCAG Regional Transportation Plan/Sustainable Communities Plan.
+Plans include SCAQMD air quality plans and the SCAG Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS).
 As noted in Sections III, Air Quality of this IS, implementation of the proposed project would be consistent with SCAQMD air quality plans.